 The dollar is divided into 100 cents, and is often called the "Sing".
-The Singapore dollar is accepted in Brunei as well as Singapore, and likewise, the Brunei dollar is accepted in Singapore.
+The Singapore dollar is accepted also in Brunei, and likewise, the Brunei dollar is accepted in Singapore.

 To get your foreign exchange organised before you go, just speak to one of our Travel Money Experts in any of our 20+ stores across New Zealand.

-Or, you can also order online whenever you want and pick up your SGD from your closest Travel Money NZ store.
+You can also order online 24/7 and pick up your SGD from your nearest store.

 SGD S$ or $